shobrook/syntaxis/README.md

   y.mean()
 ```

-It may be the case that `mean` is actually an attribute of `np.array`, but saplings will not capture this since `y.mean()` is never executed.
+It may be the case that `mean` is actually an attribute of `np.array`, but syntaxis will not capture this since `y.mean()` is never executed.

-Notably, saplings doesn't apply this assumption to statements inside control flow blocks.
+Notably, syntaxis doesn't apply this assumption to statements inside control flow blocks.
 For example, if the `continue` statement above was changed to:

 ```python
 if condition:
   continue
 ```

-Then `mean` _would_ be captured by saplings as an attribute of `np.array`.
+Then `mean` _would_ be captured by syntaxis as an attribute of `np.array`.

 ### Functions

 <!--#### Conditional return types

-`saplings` can generally track module and user-defined functions, but there are some edge cases it cannot handle.
-For example, because module functions must be treated as black-boxes to `saplings`, conditional return types cannot be accounted for.
-Consider the following code and trees that saplings produces:
+`syntaxis` can generally track module and user-defined functions, but there are some edge cases it cannot handle.
+For example, because module functions must be treated as black-boxes to `syntaxis`, conditional return types cannot be accounted for.
+Consider the following code and trees that syntaxis produces:

 ```python
 import my_module